Bill Good Marketing

 You need a minimum response rate of 0.7%.

 0.8 or 1%, obviously, is better and, by the way, is quite achievable in today’s market.
 But, you can be extremely profitable at 0.7%, assuming everything else works.
-(Again, see my “Seminar Success Zone” white paper.)
+(Again, see my “Seminar Success Zone” guidebook.)

 Suppose your first mailing fails.
 You sent out 1,500 invitations and only two couples accept.
 You spent $1,000, or whatever.
 Not $5,000.
 You didn’t blow your whole budget.
 Round up four or five client couples and invite them to dinner.
-By surrounding your two prospects with clients, you have an excellent chance of getting one new account.
+By surrounding your potential clients with actual clients, you have an excellent chance of getting one new account.
 You made profit on a failed seminar campaign.

 Now, test again.
 Change the invitation.
 Or change the list.
 Or change the location.